-- 7. Please note that not all internship proposals are approved.
-Please have a "Plan B" in place in case your internship is not approved for academic credit. - 8.
-If approved, the student meets with the appropriate College of Business Associate Dean and/or Experiential Education staff to review the internship syllabus.
+Please note that not all internship proposals are approved.
+Please have a "Plan B" in place in case your internship is not approved for academic credit.

+5. If approved, the student meets with the Associate Dean for Undergraduate Business Programs and/or Experiential Education staff to review the internship syllabus.
 This happens at a mandatory Internship Orientation meeting.
 Distance students will participate in phone or virtual orientations.